arangodb/docs/3.5/security-security-options.md

 The set theory for these lists works as follow:

-- only a blacklist is specified: all is allowed except a set of items matching the blacklist.
+- **Only a blacklist is specified:**
+  Everything is allowed except a set of items matching the blacklist.
-- only a whitelist is specified: all is disallowed except the set of items matching the whitelist
+- **Only a whitelist is specified:**
+  Everything is disallowed except the set of items matching the whitelist.
-- both whitelist and blacklist are specified: all is disallowed except the set of items matching the whitelist.
+- **Both whitelist and blacklist are specified:**
+  Everything is disallowed except the set of items matching the whitelist.
   From this whitelisted set, subsets can be forbidden again using the blacklist.

 Values for blacklist and whitelist options need to be specified as ECMAScript regular expressions.